-The Wiener Musikverein is another of my favorite concert halls in the world, and I have heard many wonderful and historic concerts here.
+The Musikverein Vienna is another of my favorite concert halls in the world, and I have heard many wonderful and historic concerts here.
 This is such a special place in the world of music, as the ghosts of every great musician since it opening in 1870 wander the halls.

 My first concert was in the autumn of 1986 when I was working as Leonard Bernstein’s assistant.
 Bernstein had a close relationship with the Vienna Philharmonic Orchestra and often performed with them in this hall.

-The experience of entering the Great Hall, also known as the Goldener Saal, of the Musikverein is one a dazzlement.
+The experience of entering the Great Hall, also known as the Goldener Saal, of the Musikverein Vienna is one a dazzlement.
 One is swept away by golden hues, the chandeliers, the warmth of the red accents, the bare breasted ladies who look as if they are carrying the weight of the hall on there heads.

 It not a big hall, but not a small one either as its capacity is 1744 seats and room for 300 standing places (some of the most dedicated members of the audience.)